Garlic & Herb Vegan Dinner Rolls (Plush & Fluffy!)

 - Second rise: cover the dinner rolls with a thin clean dish towel again and place in a warm area (by the oven is fine) to nearly double in size again.
 Preheat the oven to 375F.

 - Bake the dinner rolls: once the dinner rolls have risen and the oven is preheated, mix together the tablespoon of melted vegan butter and maple syrup, plus the remaining minced garlic for the bread wash.
 Use a pastry brush to lightly brush the mixture over the tops of the rolls.
 Place the dinner rolls into the oven to bake for 20-25 minutes.
 You might need longer for 12 rolls.
-The tops should be lightly golden and slightly crusted and hard, but not over baked.
+The tops should be golden and slightly crusted, but not over baked.

 - Storage: store any leftover rolls in an airtight container or baggy.
 They will last at room temperature for 1-2 days, in the fridge for 4-5 days, or in the freezer for up to 3 months.